 What Factors affect print speed?

-Apart from the filaments used, there are also many other factors that are responsible for printing speeds.
+Apart from the filaments used, many other factors are responsible for printing speeds.

 how the Size and Complexity of the Model affects your ender 3’s print speed